-- Young people, especially families, leaving The Park for a ‘suitable’ home
+- Young people, especially families, leaving Findhorn Ecovillage for lack of a ‘suitable’ home

-- Older Community members seeking to move back to The Park as present accommodation doesn’t admit the social inclusion they want in their more dependent years.
+- Older Community members seeking to move back to The Park as the Ecovillage offers social inclusion they want in their more dependent years.

 25 (minimum) Community Owned affordable homes by 2025.